dsenteza/OnlinePortfolio/330/SQLDatabaseMgmt/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.

 ### What is this repository for? ###

-this README is for the Module 3 individual portion and contains the .sql and .txt files from my SQL queries
+* Database management example
+* Contains separate tables for the departments, courses, and grades
+* .txt files contain the outputs of specific queries to search the database